Introduction to Studio Culture 1

 In the most recent National Student Survey, overall student satisfaction with this course was 94% (University of Salford analysis of unpublished NSS 2020 data).

-- Learn to specialise or move between any media of your choice with the teaching and guidance of experienced practitioners
+- Have the opportunity to specialise or move between any media of your choice with the teaching and guidance of experienced artists

 - Develop your professional skills and practice in a new state of the art facility